rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Unit tests

 For unit tests I am using my own [stuff](https://github.com/rafael-santiago/cutest).
-For kernel mode tests I use a mimic of it versioned under ``src/tests/kernel``.
+For kernel mode tests I use a mimic of that versioned under ``src/tests/kernel``.

 The default way of naming a test is by using the name of the function currently tested appended with ("_tests").
 Try not be so pedant, describing inputs, behaviors and all this kind of shit in the test name.
 This just creates mess and boredom.